recepozcelik/exchangeCurrencyApp/README.md

 ## JAVA PROJECT

-After you clone project, open workspace-SPRING folder on Intellij.
+After you clone this project, open workspace-SPRING folder on Intellij.
 I added project structure figure below.
 You can do operation maven/install for dependency injection on parent exchangeRate project.
 Parent(exchangeRate) projects handle maven operation of sub modules .
 After maven operation is finished, then you can continue with starting spring boot applications by one by.
 Firstly, you should  start config-server, because other services need config server on starting proccess.
 Then secondly you can continue with starting eureka server...

 ![](root-UI.png)